acerempel/threedots-ca/bontent/posts/dancing-lawrence-st.md

 date: 2017-05-05
 layout: post
 description: In which I have danced
-title: Having danced
 ---

 Whatever is nec­es­sary
-that such dance par­ties as that of last night should hap­pen again—that’s what mat­ters to me.
-That everybody should be able to dance with their friends in a safe and com­fort­able space and know this and dance freely and en­joy it and have lots of fun, know­ing that they are among
+that such dance par­ties as that of last night should hap­pen again—that’s what mat­ters to me.<!-- FOLD --> That everybody should be able to dance with their friends in a safe and com­fort­able space and know this and dance freely and en­joy it and have lots of fun, know­ing that they are among